Van Niekerk aiming to break 200m world record

 As Van Niekerk was striding into Olympic history in Rio, Bolt looked on in awe.

-Bolt was making his way onto the track for the 100m final and his reaction to Van Niekerk's 43.03-second lap became one of the enduring images of the Games.
+Making his way onto the track for the 100m final, the Jamaican's reaction to Van Niekerk's 43.03-second lap became one of the enduring images of the Games.

-Mouth wide open, hands clasped over his face, Bolt summed up the reaction of everyone watching in the Olympic Stadium and around the world.
+Mouth wide open, hands clasped over his face, Bolt summed up the feelings of everyone watching in the Olympic Stadium and around the world.

 An overnight star